itsallcode/rogue-paws-gang/en/characters/n-oh-four_the_lab-rad.md

 ### Human and Confinement Phobia
 The presence of humans or the sound/feeling of locks and latches can trigger anxiety and freezing.
 Tight cages, closed carriers, and windowless rooms are especially distressing.

+N-Oh-Four gets a disadvantage on all ferocious and tenacious tests if in a tight space.

 ### Boredom Intolerance
 Without puzzles, exploration, or tasks to chew on, N-Oh-Four becomes restless and distracted, abandoning routines to seek stimulation.